sstsimulator/sst-docs/docs/core/timeconverter/convertFromCoreTime.md

 This function converts a count from the global view of time to a count in the local view.
 This function is used to get elapsed simulation time in the local view.
 For example, if a Component has a clock frequency of 2GHz, the local time base would be 500ps (period of a 2GHz clock).
-If the clock timeconverter was used to convert a simulation time of 2ms to the local clock frequency, this call would return 4,000 (2ms / 500ps).
+If the clock TimeConverter was used to convert a simulation time of 2ms to the local clock frequency, this call would return 4,000 (2ms / 500ps).

 ## Parameters